cdl-geneseo/geneseo-dictionary/F/Fraser.md

 # Fraser

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fraser

 Created by  Chloe Smith on May 07, 2022

 ˈfrā-zərnoun.
 Building on campus where Political Science classes are held, also where the library moved after the closing of Milne; &quot;I have a class in Fraser Hall&quot;88% of the people surveyed are familiar with this term and believe that this is its definition.(C. Smith, 2022).